ibm-cloud-docs/schematics/cli-reference.md

       </tr>
       <tr>
       <td><code>&lt;val1&gt;</code></td>
       <td>Optional.
 In the payload you can provide an environment variable that can execute in your workspace during plan, apply or destroy stage.
-Also they are encrypted and stored in cos.</td>
+Also values are encrypted and stored in cos.</td>
       </tr>
       </tbody></table></dd>
 <dt><code>--state <em>STATE_FILE_PATH</em></code></dt>